ifp-uiuc/anna/docs/docs/installation.md

 ## Installing theano

 [Theano](http://deeplearning.net/software/theano/) is a python library that is used for designing and optimizating symbolic mathematical expressions.
+These symbolic expressions form the backbone of the anna library.
+As such, it is absolutely essential to have a working version of theano before installing anna.
 (Give more detail on importance of theano?)

 While there appear to be mulitple ways to install theano, we recommend cloning the git repository to get the most up-to-date version:

     $ git clone git://github.com/Theano/Theano.git
     $ python setup.py develop

-The second command
+The second command allows you to bypass the step where you must add theano to the PYTHONPATH and makes updating easier.

 To check if the installation was successful, simply open up python and type: